aaryan-purohit/KV-Store-SQL/README.md

 ### Key Value Store on top of MySql

-Personal project to learn how to build Key value store on top of MySQL
+Personal project to learn how to build Key value store along with sharding (using hashing) on top of MySQL

 ### Requirements